 |

-Sit in silent prayer and accept your
+Sit frequently in silent prayer and accept your

-helplessness before God.
+suppress your pain.
 Admit that you cannot make others act as you would like them

 to act.
 Admit that you cannot save the world from its insanity.
 Admit that without